MicrosoftDocs/WSL/WSL/wsl-config.md

 `wsl -unregister Ubuntu` would remove Ubuntu from the distributions available in WSL.
 When I run `wsl --list` it will not be listed.

 To reinstall, find the distribution in the Windows Store and select "Launch".

+#### Run as a specific user

+`wsl -u <Username>`, `wsl --user <Username>`

+Run WSL as the specified user.
+Please note that user must exist inside of the WSL distribution.

+#### Run a specific distribution

+`wsl --d <DistributionName>`, `wsl --distribution <DistributionName>`

+Run a specified distribution of WSL, can be used to send commands to a specific distribution without having to change your default.

 ### Versions Earlier than Windows 10 Version 1903